LordMike/MBW.Tools.ElephantProject/README.md

 This command replaces `PackageReferences` in `csproj` files with `ProjectReferences`.
 The goal here is to enable compilation, linking and debugging between two (or more) distinct repositories that usually share code through nuget packages.

+You can reverse the changes made during `rewrite`, by running `undo-rewrite` with the exact same arguments.

 ## Usage: Create combined solution file

 > elephant-project sln -d C:\Root\Directory\ Full.sln